python/cpython/README.rst

 Link Time Optimization
 ----------------------

 Enabled via configure's ``--with-lto`` flag.
-LTO takes advantages of recent compiler toolchains' ability to optimize across the otherwise arbitrary ``.o`` file boundary when building final executables or shared libraries for additional performance gains.
+LTO takes advantage of the ability of recent compiler toolchains to optimize across the otherwise arbitrary ``.o`` file boundary when building final executables or shared libraries for additional performance gains.

 What's New